 NEW YORK — A pair of 13th century Samurai swords by master maker Bizen Nagamitsu (or, "Nagamitsu from Bizen province," active 1264-1287) is estimated to sell between $150,000-200,000 at Bonhams October 8 auction, Arts of the Samurai.
 The two swords, of different lengths, are a matched pair called a daisho, which means "large-small" in Japanese.
 Made of a now exhausted supply of steel, the blades show a blue sheen typical of early Bizen examples.
 Presently encased in splendid 18th century lacquer mounts with gold overlay featuring heraldic family crests, the swords would most certainly have been carried by a high-ranking warrior.

 Nagamitsu was a legendary swordsmith, whose works were highly desired even during his lifetime.
 He forged the blades using materials indigenous to Bizen, creating an exquisite temper line and a characteristic blue tone.
-His blades are of such exceptional quality that several have been deemed National Treasures, the highest honor bestowed by the Japanese government on a piece of cultural heritage.
+His blades are of such exceptional quality that several have been deemed National Treasures, the highest honour bestowed by the Japanese government on a piece of cultural heritage.

 "You simply cannot make steel of this quality anymore.
 The natural materials needed were completely exhausted by feudal Japanese swordsmiths.
 It's very rare to see an early Bizen Nagamitsu daisho like this one on the market," explained Jeff Olson, the Director of the Japanese Department at Bonhams New York.

 Other important swords in the auction include another early Bizen tachi by Masazane, from the legendary collection of American Col. Dean Hartley (est. $30,000-40,000).
 Tachis are the earliest form of Japanese swords, used while most battles were fought on horseback, necessitating a long blade.
-As horses on the battlefield fell out of favor towards the end of the 13th century, the vast majority of tachis were shortened to make them easier to wield.
+As horses on the battlefield fell out of favour towards the end of the 13th century, the vast majority of tachis were shortened to make them easier to wield.
 This example, made in the 12th century, is extremely rare because its tang was not cut down, so it retains its original dimensions.
 Col. Hartley began his Samurai sword collection during WWII, trading a camera for his first acquisition.
 He considered his Masazane sword to be the pinnacle of his collection because of its age and unadulterated length.

-Along with the impressive swords, a significant selection of Samurai armor will be offered on October 8.
+Along with the impressive swords, a significant selection of Samurai armour will be offered on October 8.
 Especially notable are the 18 flamboyant helmets, imbued with poetic references to Japanese folklore as well as the Samurai philosophy of loyalty unto the death.
 An eboshi helmet with a centipede inlaid design and matching centipede forecrest is a likely reference to the fact that, like a Samurai, centipedes can only move forward, not backward (est. $15,000-20,000).
 On the other hand, an Edo-period iron kawari kabuto (eccentrically shaped helmet) in the form of a conch shell alludes to the dramatic call to battle made by blowing into the sea snail's integument, a tradition since ancient times (est. $60,000-80,000).
-15 complete suits of armor will also be available, including a late Edo period black-lacquer example, formerly in the collection of the Kato family (est. $45,000-55,000).
+15 complete suits of armour will also be available, including a late Edo period black-lacquer example, formerly in the collection of the Kato family (est. $45,000-55,000).

 Bonhams Arts of the Samurai auction will take place October 8 in New York.
 The auction will preview at Bonhams October 5-8.